hashicorp/terraform/website/guides/core-workflow.html.md

 that plays out for each change.
 For some teams this loop happens a few times a week, for others, many times a day.

-## The Core Workflow Enhanced by Terraform Enterprise
+## The Core Workflow Enhanced by Terraform Cloud

 While the above described workflows enable the safe, predictable, and reproducible creating or changing of infrastructure, there are multiple collaboration points that can be streamlined, especially as teams and organizations scale.
-We designed Terraform Enterprise to support and enhance the core Terraform workflow for anyone collaborating on infrastructure, from small teams to large organizations.
-Let's look at how Terraform Enterprise makes for a better experience at each step.
+We designed Terraform Cloud to support and enhance the core Terraform workflow for anyone collaborating on infrastructure, from small teams to large organizations.
+Let's look at how Terraform Cloud makes for a better experience at each step.

 ### Write

-Terraform Enterprise provides a centralized and secure location for storing input variables and state while also bringing back a tight feedback loop for speculative plans for config authors.
-Terraform configuration interacts with Terraform Enterprise via the ["remote" backend](/docs/backends/types/remote.html).
+Terraform Cloud provides a centralized and secure location for storing input variables and state while also bringing back a tight feedback loop for speculative plans for config authors.
+Terraform configuration interacts with Terraform Cloud via the ["remote" backend](/docs/backends/types/remote.html).

 ```
 terraform {